Table of Contents

 Verdict

 If you write code on GitHub and run an MCP-aware assistant, install the official server.
 The fine-grained PAT is the only correct starting point.
 Stay read-only for a week.
 Promote scopes to writes when a specific workflow asks for them, not before.
-The vendor docs are honest about what the server does; the operational discipline is on your side of the line.
+The vendor docs are candid about what the server does; the operational discipline is on your side of the line.